 Subscriber understands that if Subscriber fails to maintain its license to the Certificate, Subscriber may receive an error notification indicating that the Certificate has expired and the action executed may not be secure or accurate.
 Subscriber agrees that Subscriber has the sole responsibility to maintain the license for the Certificate, and Subscriber assumes all risk arising out of or relating to Subscriber’s failure to maintain the license for the Certificate.

-If Subscriber elects to receive TRADS’ Real-Time Phone Carrier Search product as part of the TRADS Services, access to and use of such product shall also be subject the following additional terms and conditions:
+If Subscriber or one of its Permitted Users receives TRADS’ Real-Time Phone Carrier Search product as part of the TRADS Services, access to and use of such product shall also be subject the following additional terms and conditions:

-Subscriber is solely responsible for compliance with all “do not call” or similar laws or regulations in connection with use of the Real-Time Phone Carrier Search product or information obtained therefrom.
+Subscriber and its Permitted Users are solely responsible for compliance with all “Do Not Call” or similar laws or regulations in connection with use of the Real-Time Phone Carrier Search product or information obtained therefrom.

-Subscriber shall use the Real-Time Phone Carrier Search product or information obtained therefrom in compliance with the Direct Marketing Association’s Privacy Promise and other applicable industry standards.
+Subscriber and its Permitted Users shall use the Real-Time Phone Carrier Search product or information obtained therefrom in compliance with the Direct Marketing Association’s Privacy Promise and other applicable industry standards.

-Subscriber shall not: (i) use the Real-Time Phone Carrier Search product or information obtained therefrom in any way that may violate rights of publicity or privacy of any individual whose personally identifiable data is retrieved; (ii) use the Real-Time Phone Carrier Search product or information obtained therefrom if Subscriber is a telephone solicitor doing business in Massachusetts or Connecticut and using the data provided by TRADS exclusively for the initiation of a telephone call or message to encourage the purchase or rental of, or investment in, property, goods or services, that is transmitted to a consumer; or (iii) violate applicable laws or governmental regulations, including, without limitation, “do not call” legislation, consumer protection, securities, child pornography, obscenity, data privacy, data transfer and communications laws, export laws, or any other applicable international, federal, state or local laws or regulations.
+Subscriber shall not (and Subscriber shall cause its Permitted Users not to): (i) use the Real-Time Phone Carrier Search product or information obtained therefrom in any way that may violate rights of publicity or privacy of any individual whose personally identifiable data is retrieved; (ii) use the Real-Time Phone Carrier Search product or information obtained therefrom if Subscriber is a telephone solicitor doing business in Massachusetts or Connecticut and using the data provided by TRADS exclusively for the initiation of a telephone call or message to encourage the purchase or rental of, or investment in, property, goods or services, that is transmitted to a consumer; or (iii) violate applicable laws or governmental regulations, including, without limitation, “do not call” legislation, consumer protection, securities, child pornography, obscenity, data privacy, data transfer and communications laws, export laws, or any other applicable international, federal, state or local laws or regulations.

-Subscriber shall indemnify, defend and hold harmless TRADS and its officers, directors and employees, from and against any third party’s claims, suits, damages, and losses, including reasonable attorneys’ fees and costs, arising out of or in connection with (i) Subscriber’s use of TRADS Services or any information derived therefrom, (ii) Subscriber’s violation of any applicable federal, state or local law, regulation, rule, ordinance or judicial or administrative ruling; and (iii) Subscriber’s breach of this Agreement.
+Subscriber shall indemnify, defend and hold harmless TRADS and its officers, directors and employees, from and against any third party’s claims, suits, damages, and losses, including reasonable attorneys’ fees and costs, arising out of or in connection with (i) Subscriber’s and its Permitted Users’ use of TRADS Services or any information derived therefrom, (ii) Subscriber’s and its Permitted Users’ violation of any applicable federal, state or local law, regulation, rule, ordinance or judicial or administrative ruling; and (iii) Subscriber’s and its Permitted Users breach of this Agreement.
 TRADS may, at its election and expense, be represented by counsel of its choice and be present at all associated proceedings.
 Subscriber may not settle or consent to the entry of any judgment without the prior written consent of TRADS, which shall not be unreasonably withheld, conditioned or delayed.
 Subscriber recognizes that TRADS will suffer irreparable harm, and that monetary damages may be incalculable and/or inadequate in the event that Subscriber retains TRADS data in breach of this Agreement, and therefore, such breach shall be entitled to remedy by injunctive relief, in addition to any and all other relief which may be available at law or at equity.

-TRADS and its representatives, including parents, subsidiaries, and affiliates, shall not be liable to Subscriber or other third parties for, and Subscriber agrees not to sue for, any claim relating to TRADS’s procuring, compiling, collecting, interpreting, reporting, communicating, or delivering TRADS Services.
+TRADS and its representatives, including parents, subsidiaries, and affiliates, shall not be liable to Subscriber or other third parties for, and Subscriber agrees that it and its Permitted Users will not sue for, any claim relating to TRADS’ procuring, compiling, collecting, interpreting, reporting, communicating, or delivering TRADS Services.

 IN NO EVENT SHALL TRADS BE LIABLE FOR ANY CONSEQUENTIAL, INCIDENTAL, INDIRECT, SPECIAL, OR PUNITIVE DAMAGES INCURRED BY THE OTHER PARTY AND ARISING OUT OF THE PERFORMANCE OF THIS AGREEMENT, INCLUDING BUT NOT LIMITED TO LOSS OF GOOD WILL AND LOST PROFITS OR REVENUE, WHETHER OR NOT SUCH LOSS OR DAMAGE IS BASED IN CONTRACT, WARRANTY, TORT, NEGLIGENCE, STRICT LIABILITY, INDEMNITY, OR OTHERWISE, EVEN IF A PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 THESE LIMITATIONS SHALL APPLY NOTWITHSTANDING ANY FAILURE OF ESSENTIAL PURPOSE OF ANY LIMITED REMEDY.

-ADDITIONALLY, TRADS SHALL NOT BE LIABLE TO THE OTHER FOR ANY AND ALL CLAIMS ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT BROUGHT MORE THAN TWO (2) YEARS AFTER THE CAUSE OF ACTION HAS ACCRUED.
+ADDITIONALLY, TRADS SHALL NOT BE LIABLE FOR ANY CLAIMS ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT BROUGHT MORE THAN TWO (2) YEARS AFTER THE CAUSE OF ACTION HAS ACCRUED.